Margaret Haig Thomas, 2nd Viscountess Rhondda: Women's rights

-In 1918 Rhondda lobbied for the government's proposed Ministry of Health to have women properly represented by an all-woman advisory council, and she formed a Watching Group to monitor progress.
+In 1918, Rhondda lobbied for the government's proposed Ministry of Health to have women properly represented by an all-woman advisory council, and she formed a Watching Group to monitor progress.
 Rhondda wanted more than a few token women on committees, and was especially concerned that the importance of maternity and infant welfare should be recognised.
 In the event, the government's new Ministry of Health Act 1919 created a Consultative Council on General Health Questions which had a majority of women members and which was chaired by Rhondda herself.

-In 1919 Rhondda founded the Women’s Industrial League with the aim of seeking equal training and employment opportunities for women in industry, and to resist a return to pre-war conditions which largely designated women's labour as unskilled with low pay and poor prospects.
-She was particularly concerned that the Ministry of Labour seemed to recognise only three forms of work for women – tailoring, laundry and domestic service.
+In 1919, Rhondda founded the Women’s Industrial League, with Violet Key Jones appointed as general and organising secretary.
+The League aimed to seek equal training and employment opportunities for women in industry, and to resist a return to pre-war conditions which largely designated women's labour as unskilled with low pay and poor prospects.
+She was concerned that the Ministry of Labour seemed to recognise only three forms of work for women – tailoring, laundry and domestic service.
 The Women's Industrial League publicised the issue and tried to hold the government to its war-time promises relating to working women.

-In 1920 Rhondda took advantage of the Sex Disqualification (Removal) Act 1919 to become one of the first four women Justices of the Peace in the County of Monmouth though she did not sit often.
+In 1920, Rhondda took advantage of the Sex Disqualification (Removal) Act 1919 to become one of the first four women justices of the peace in the County of Monmouth though she did not sit often.

-In May 1926 Rhondda was a founding member of the Open Door Council which was formed to advocate for equal pay, status and opportunity for women.
+In May 1926, Rhondda was a founding member of the Open Door Council which was formed to advocate for equal pay, status and opportunity for women.
 As such, in 1929 she led a deputation to the Home Secretary asking him to repeal the Factory and Workshop Act 1901 which prevented women taking well-paid jobs in mining and other industries.